pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_05_first_step_delta_live_tables.md

 - The DLT framework performs automatic maintenance of each object (Delta table) updated within 24h after the last execution of a DLT pipeline.
     - By default, the system performs a full OPTIMIZE operation, followed by a VACUUM operation
     - If you do not want a Delta table to be automated by default, you must use the `pipelines.autoOptimize.managed = false` property when defining the object (TBLPROPERTIES).
+- When you delete a DLT pipeline, all objects defined in the DLT pipeline (in the target schema) are automatically deleted.

 Restrictions :
 - It is not possible to mix the use of Hive Metastore with the Unity Catalog solution or to switch between the two metastores for the target of the DLT pipeline after its creation.